About The Light Station

-The Keeper’s House and the Light Tower will be open to the public in summer 2020, starting July 14.
+The Keeper’s House and the Light Tower are open to the public starting late June through early September.
 Click here to see current days and hours.
 The Bell House and Oil House are presently closed pending restoration.

 You will find historical displays in the Keeper’s House, a small art gallery, mementos, natural history information, souvenirs, and a friendly manager.
 You can also get lots of information about the light station and a map of the trails.
 The Keeper’s House also offers visitors an oceanside porch with rocking chairs, bottled water for purchase, a small “gift shop,” and a public restroom.

 For much of the summer, we have tower tours.
 Our tower guides will answer your questions about the light station’s history and life on the island.
 On a short path to the oil house’s right is a shaded bench overlooking the harbor, which makes a wonderful picnic area.

 The keeper’s house was built in 1872 and was home to lighthouse keepers and their families for about 100 years.
 At one time, it was home to the Chandler family, with 11 children.
 Though, not all the children were living there at the same time.

 The restored rooms downstairs (parlor, dining room, and kitchen) are now open to the public for several weeks during the summer, with historical displays and art by local artists.
 You can also pick up note cards, postcards, prints, T-shirts, and other mementos of your visit.
 The downstairs rooms are available for special events such as weddings, family reunions, classes, and celebrations.